Property Owner Alert Frequently Asked Questions

 Can I update my email address for receiving alerts?

-- Yes, you can request changes to your email address by sending a request to the LANDATA team via the contact form.
-Please include your subscription number, along with your current and new email addresses to process the change.
+• Yes, you can request changes to the email address attached to your subscription by sending a request to the LANDATA® team via the contact form.
+Please include your subscription number, along with your current and new email addresses.

-What happens if I stop being the owner of a property (e.g., selling or transferring ownership)?
+What happens if I stop being the owner of a property (e.g., selling or transferring ownership) for which a Property Owner Alert subscription was placed?

-- The Property Owner Alert subscription will automatically cancel once ownership of the title associated to the property changes.
-No further action is required on your part.
+• The Property Owner Alert subscription will automatically end once the proprietor of the title is changed (i.e. when the transfer is registered).
+No action is required on your part to cancel the subscription.

 Can I cancel my subscription if I no longer need the service?

-- To cancel manually, you can submit a request via the contact form with your subscription details i.e. with the subscription number and the email address used for subscription.
+• You can ask to cancel your subscription using the contact form .
+Please include the subscription number and the email address attached to the subscription in the request.
 Please note that no refunds will be issued upon cancellation.

-- Upon cancellation a confirmation email will be sent to the subscribed email address informing you that the Property Owner Alert service has been cancelled.
+• Upon cancellation, a confirmation email will be sent to the email address attached to the subscription.
+This email will confirm that the Property Owner Alert subscription has been cancelled.

-Note: If the cancellation was not initiated by you, please get in touch with LANDATA® via the enquiry form quoting your subscription number and the original subscribed email address.
+Note: If a cancellation was not initiated by you, please get in touch with LANDATA® via the contact form quoting your subscription number and the email address attached to the subscription.

 Return to the table of contents